 Welcome West Chester University students!
 Building on the success of last year’s course in Italy, West Chester University’s Prof. Michael Di Giovine and Prof. Lynn Monahan will be teaching in Italy again this coming summer.
 This extraordinary field school involves students in an active anthropological research project while introducing them to Italian culture in the best way possible—through its delicious food and rich cultural heritage!
 Spending 5 memorable weeks in the historic city of Perugia, students will be introduced to the culinary heritage and culture of Italy through exclusive behind-the-scenes tours at organic vineyards, sustainable farms, and country inns.
 Under the mentorship of West Chester University’s professors students will be instructed in the methods of ethnography, anthropology’s unique qualitative research methodology of participating in, and observing, the daily lives of locals.
 Students will design, carry out, and present their findings of a short-term ethnographic research project at a food-related venue.
-WCU students earn 3 credits for ANT375: Ethnographic Field School.

 A Big University Town in a Small Italian City.
 WCU students will take advantage of the Umbra Institute’s beautiful location in historic Perugia, Italy, to complete courses that count towards their majors, all while studying abroad and living in the real Italy.
 While the courses will be engaging, students will also have ample time on the weekend to travel elsewhere in Europe because no classes are held on Fridays.
 Thus, students have a three-day weekend.